 If you should notice iron-coloured water:

-• Turn on the cold water tap located nearest to your water meter and main water shut off valve.
+• Turn on the cold water tap located nearest to your main water shut off valve.

 Sump Pump Inspection Program